NOTE: Kerpoof closed on April 15th, 2014. The Disney Company bought Kerpoof in 2009.

 digital play experiences that foster creativity and encourage kids to express their imagination and individuality.
 At this time, we are shifting our development focus towards mobile-friendly play offerings such as our growing selection of Disney mobile apps, including the award-winning Disney Animated, Frozen: Storybook Deluxe, Disney Storytime, Vinylmation: Create Your Own and more.

 Over the years I have come to believe that Story Grammar Marker has taught me as much about narrative development as it has taught my students about telling stories!
 Initially, I used to use the full SGM and teach Complete Episodes, regardless of my students' level of development.
-Although they gained a good sense of the icons and could identify story elements, the ties between elements were missing--what to do about my third graders who still peppered their stories with “and then” after “and then?"
-Using the “A Day in the Park” booklet with students really helped me understand my students' narrative levels and the cohesive ties that mark each stage.
-From there, my use of the SGM became much more thoughtful, differentiated and holistic-- addressing sentence structure as well as overall story structure.
+Although they gained a good sense of the icons and could identify story elements, the ties between elements were missing—what to do about my third graders who still peppered their stories with “and then” after “and then”?
+Using the “A Day in the Park” Activity Booklet with students really helped me understand my students' narrative levels and the cohesive ties that mark each stage.
+From there, my use of the SGM became much more thoughtful, differentiated and holistic—addressing sentence structure as well as overall story structure.

 Back to those 3rd graders — although we had done “A Day in the Park” Activity Book in Grade 2, they definitely needed a review, specifically one that would boost them from an Action Sequence to a more complex story that included more mature cohesive ties: a Reaction Sequence.
 Their teacher welcomed me into the classroom for a group project in which kids were asked to create exactly this kind of story.
 After a review of the SGM icons (character, setting, kickoff, and reaction), the cohesive ties (I called these "glue words" in the classroom), and plenty of modeling, the kids set to work in groups with Reaction Sequence story maps and Kerpoof as a visual inspiration.